telerik/kendo-ui-core/docs/controls/interactivity/draganddrop/overview.md

         });
     </script>

-### Add visual indications
+### Add Visual Indications

-The developer may use the DropTarget events such as `dragenter` and `dragleave` to visually indicate that when the dragged item enters/leaves the DropTarget element boundaries.
+You can also use the DropTarget events such as `dragenter` and `dragleave` to visually indicate when the dragged item enters or leaves the DropTarget element boundaries, as demonstrated in the example below.

+###### Example

     <div id="listA"></div>
     <div id="listB"></div>